 |Two similarly aged mammals?|

 Does this mean children are supposed to work for their parents?
 I would say yes, but not in the way of employees, but in the way of apprentices.
-Older children in traditional cultures are definitely expected to help care for their younger siblings, to start helping the adults with the business of getting food and taking care of their other resources.
-But these are also the things those kids need to learn, how to take care of young children and how to support a family, and they're learning on the job.
-And even today, we all agree that learning on the job is the best way to learn.
+Older children in traditional cultures are definitely expected to help care for their younger siblings, to start helping the adults with the business of getting and preparing food, etc. But these are also the things those kids need to learn, how to take care of young children and how to support a family, and they're learning on the job.
+And even today, we all agree that learning on the job is one of the best ways to learn.

 Does this mean children are not in fact supposed to play and explore?
 No, I don't think so.
-Children in traditional cultures do also spend a lot of time running about in little gangs of their peers, poking things and messing with each other.
-But by doing this they are gaining real experience with their world, with their peers and what it's like to get along (or not!) with other people.
+Children in traditional cultures do also spend a lot of time running about in little gangs of their peers, poking things and chasing each other around.
+But by doing this they are gaining real experience with their world, with their peers and what it's like to get along (or not!) with those peers.
 These are also things they need to know and learn.
 And once again, this is learning on the job.
-Having real in your face experiences are the best ways to learn.
+Having real in-your-face experiences is the best way to learn.

 |Hadza children - photo courtesy of Alyssa Crittenden|